Anti-Factor is FPT Parameterized by Treewidth and List Size (but Counting is Hard): Lower Bounds for the Counting Version

 We formally define $M = \{\ell tb,tr,\emptyset \}$.

 \item This stage assigns the different weights to the solutions depending on the number of selected ingoing and outgoing edges.
-By the first and last stage (monotonicity gadgets), this information is encoded by the position of the selected edge from the first and to the third stage.
+By the first and last stage (monotonicity gadgets), this information is encoded by the position of the selected edge coming from the first stage and the position of the selected edge going to the third stage.
 The first and second vertical edge encodes whether $n-1$ ingoing edges and $n-1$ outgoing edges are selected, respectively.

 We define $R_0 = \{ \ell r, \ell t_2b_2, t_1b_1r, \emptyset, t_1b_1, t_2b_2, t_1t_2b_1b_2 \}$.
 The input $\ell r$ of $R_0$ is assigned weight $-1$ and all other accepted inputs are assigned weight $1$. $R_W$ completely agrees with $R_0$ except that the input $t_1t_2b_1b_2$ is assigned weight $-(n-2)$.